-In the United States, the USDA’s Conservation Reserve Program (CRP) has been paying farmers to convert cultivated land to perennial vegetation since 1985.
-As of 2020 there were 8.9 million hectares enrolled, with the western Great Plains being one of the regions with the greatest enrollment (USDA, 2023).
+In the United States, the Department of Agriculture Farm Service Agency has a program called the Conservation Reserve Program (CRP) that has been paying farmers to convert cultivated land to perennial vegetation since 1985.
+As of 2020 there were 8.9 million hectares enrolled, with the Western Great Plains being a region with the greatest enrollment (USDA, 2023).
 Landowners typically follow state- or regional-level guidelines that adhere to national prescriptions for seed application (Taliga, 2011).
 Often, the plant community established by CRP remains on the land with all of its associated benefits even after contracts expire (Vandever et al., 2023).
 Successful establishment of perennial vegetation under the CRP program has been shown to increase soil microbial function (Li et al., 2018) and biomass (Bach, Baer and Six, 2012), preserve freshwater ecosystem services (Huang et al., 2019), improve pollinator health (Ricigliano et al., 2019), and increase soil carbon mineralization (Bach, Baer and Six, 2012).
 More generally, conversion from cultivated annual crops to perennial grassland can increase soil organic carbon (Ye et al., 2023), and moderate soil temperatures (Huang et al., 2023).
 It is typically assumed that the community will reach some stable state of perennial cover after twenty or more years (Munson and Lauenroth, 2012).
 However, projections based on successional theory don’t always come to pass (Drury and Nisbet, 1973), and divergent outcomes in restoring shortgrass prairie have been documented even 50 years after restoration (Coffin, Lauenroth and Burke, 1996).